GoombaJMR/Grade-Calculator/README.txt

+GRADE CALCULATOR
+Julian M. Rice | May 2018

-# Grade-Calculator
+# DESCRIPTION
 This script acts as a grade calculator, and can be used to calculate potential scores and current averages for college and high school students that have weighted categories in classes.
+This was completed using Python 3.6.1

 # EXAMPLE OUTPUT

---WELCOME TO THE GRADE CALCULATOR v2--
+--WELCOME TO THE GRADE CALCULATOR v3--
 ----JULIAN M RICE-------------2018----
 How many grading categories?
 4
 Enter grading category name:  Homework